HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf220.md

 ### Digital Asset Management - Access control for nested collections

 === "Containers"
     Access control for nested collections is enabled in DAM.
 For more details, see [Nested collection permissions](../../manage_content/digital_assets/usage/managing_dam/dam_access_control#nested-collection-permissions).
-While upgrading to CF220, resources will be created for all the nested collections.
-Hence, it is highly recommended to disable DAM Staging during the upgrade and re-enable DAM Staging after both the publisher (source) and the subscriber (target) are on the same CF version.
+While upgrading to CF220, resources are created for all nested collections.
+It is recommended to disable DAM Staging during the upgrade and re-enable DAM Staging after both the publisher (source) and the subscriber (target) are on the same CF version.

 === "On-Premises"
     Access control for nested collections is enabled in DAM.
 For more details, see [Nested collection permissions](../../manage_content/digital_assets/usage/managing_dam/dam_access_control#nested-collection-permissions).
-While upgrading to CF220, resources will be created for all the nested collections.
-Hence, it is highly recommended to disable DAM Staging during the upgrade and re-enable DAM Staging after both the publisher (source) and the subscriber (target) are on the same CF version.
+While upgrading to CF220, resources are created for all nested collections.
+It is recommended to disable DAM Staging during the upgrade and re-enable DAM Staging after both the publisher (source) and the subscriber (target) are on the same CF version.

 ### Digital Asset Management - Postgres version upgrade